Virgil Hooe: Coaching career

-West Anchorage
+West Anchorage (1979–1984)

 Hooe turned to coaching volleyball and, in 1979, he was hired at West Anchorage High School as varsity assistant coach and JV head coach.
 He conducted clinics, officiated collegiate games, coached the women's state representative team, and served as the United States Volleyball Association Commissioner for Alaska.
 At West Anchorage, Hooe eventually assumed co-head coaching responsibilities alongside coach Ellie Dudley, and the pair "began to bring Anchorage high school volleyball out of its Dark Ages".
 He took over the reins of the program completely in 1982 upon Dudley's retirement.
-In 1983, Hooe led West Anchorage to a state runner-up finish after compiling an unsuspecting 9–6 record in league play.
-In 1984, the Eagles went 20–1 (14–1 in league play) and captured the state title under his helm.
+In 1983, Hooe led West Anchorage to a state runner-up finish after compiling an unimpressive 9–6 record in league play.
+In 1984, the Eagles went 20–1 (14–1 in league play) and captured the state title under his leadership.
 It was the school's second state volleyball title in the tournament's 10-year history.
 However, Hooe resigned after the season because he felt the team was under-appreciated at the school.